YashShinde39/Eye-Vision-prediction-project/README.md

 Predict if someone has vision problems based on how they use electronic devices (phones, laptops, tablets, etc.) and their lifestyle habits.
 The project aims to identify early warning signs of vision impairment that correlate with device usage patterns.## Usage

-1. Open `HeavyVersion.ipynb` in Jupyter or VS Code.
+1. Open `EyeVisionProject.ipynb` in Jupyter or VS Code.

 ---2.
 Run all cells to load data, preprocess, train, and evaluate the model.